FRINXio/Learning-Labs/labs/07-labs-01-OSPF/README.md

-# FRINX OpenDaylight & UniConfig - Access Lists
+# FRINX OpenDaylight & UniConfig - OSPF

 In this lab, you will learn to create and remove OSPF routing protocol on devices using FRINX OpenDaylight (ODL) with UniConfig.